Table of Contents

 Gram Panchayats focus on village-level administration, including water supply, sanitation, local infrastructure, welfare schemes, and agricultural development.

-3. How are members of Municipal Corporations elected?
+3. How are members of municipal corporations elected?

 Rural local bodies focus on village development, agriculture, and rural welfare, while urban local bodies handle urban planning, sanitation, and modern infrastructure needs.